Skip to main content

 Matching Your Cigarette Intake to Pouch Strength

 The most common mistake new switchers make is choosing a nicotine strength that is too low.
 If the pouch does not satisfy your cravings, you will reach for a cigarette within hours.
-The table below maps your daily cigarette consumption to a recommended starting strength.
-You can always adjust later — but getting the first week right is critical.
+The table below gives rough starting points rather than exact rules.
+You can always adjust later.

 For a deeper breakdown of every strength tier, read our full guide: How to Choose the Right Nicotine Pouch Strength.